Implement magic move

 -

-CRISAYA commented
+CRISAYA

 Yes please!
 Adding this would put Slides ahead of all the other presentation tools.